-Depression often gets better without treatment but it can take 6-8 months.
+Depression often gets better without treatment but it can take several months.
 During this time your symptoms may become intrusive and affect the way you live your life.

-There is much you can do yourself, once you have been pointed in the right direction.
+There is much you can do yourself to deal with the symptoms of depression, once you have been pointed in the right direction.
 This is sometimes referred to as guided self-help.
 There's a lot of advice out there - on the internet, in a leaflet such as this, in magazines and books and from professionals such as GPs, practice nurses and counsellors.

 Don't bottle it up